-I have always been in contact with instruments and the violin making world, as my father himself is a violin maker in Poland.
-I studied cello from an early age, and at 16 I moved to Poznan to begin my violin making studies at a musical high school.
-After finishing high school, I became a violin making student at the Musical Academy in Poznan.
-I finished my bachelor studies and received a diploma with distinction.
+Piotr Pielaszek has always been in contact with instruments and the violin making world, as his father is a violin maker in Poland as well.
+Piotr studied cello from an early age, and at 16, moved to Poznan to begin violin making studies at a musical high school.
+After finishing high school, Piotr became a violin making student at the Musical Academy in Poznan.
+He completed his bachelor studies and received a diploma with distinction.

-During my studies, I was lucky to be offered an internship in Marcus Klimke’s workshop, in Angers, France.
-This was an eye-opening experience that continued when Marcus asked me to stay on working for him.
-I went back to school for a few months and then returned to France as his assistant.
-One year later, I also became the assistant of Andrea Frandsen, working part time in each workshop.
+During his studies, Piotr was lucky to be offered an internship in Marcus Klimke’s workshop, in Angers, France.
+This was an eye-opening experience that continued when Marcus asked him to stay on working with him.
+Piotr went back to school, and then returned to France as Klimke’s assistant.
+One year later, he also became the assistant of Andrea Frandsen, working part time in each workshop.

-After two years of working in France and having taken part in two competitions, I decided to start working on my own.
-Those two years as an assistant shaped me into the luthier I am today.
+After two years of working in France and having taken part in two competitions, Piotr decided to start working on his own.

-I am now creating violins and violas for discerning musicians from different parts of the world.
+Piotr now creates violins and violas for discerning musicians from different parts of the world.

 13th International Henryk Wieniawski Violin Making Competition, Poznan, Poland –